lapula/Secret-Hitler/README.md

 # Sith-Imperative

 ## Description
 Sith Imperative is a party game for 5-10 players.
 The game requires a public screen and for each player a (preferably mobile) device to use.
-The game is a Star-Wars themed version of Secret-Hitler by Goat, Wolf, & Cabbage http://secrethitler.com and is played by the same rules availeble on their website.
+The game is a Star-Wars themed version of Secret Hitler by Goat, Wolf, & Cabbage http://secrethitler.com and is played by the same rules availeble on their website.

 ## Technical details / Running the game locally